 BT provides virus protection with all its packages.
-BT Virus Protect covers two devices as standard, except Unlimited Superfast Fibre 2 which allows 15 devices to be protected.
+BT Virus Protect covers two devices as standard, except Superfast Fibre 2 which allows 15 devices to be protected.

-You also get parental controls and BT Cloud, which gives you a whopping 200GB free storage with Broadband Unlimited and Superfast Fibre Unlimited and an even bigger 1TB on Superfast Fibre 2 (previously BT Infinity 2).
+You also get parental controls and BT Cloud, which gives you a whopping 200GB free storage with Broadband and Superfast Fibre and an even bigger 1TB on Superfast Fibre 2 (previously BT Infinity 2).